Rangi42/polishedcrystal/README.md

 * Abilities
 * Natures
 * Overworld weather, or at least automatic when battles start
-* Selection of up to 254 items from all generations (Zinc, PP Max, Dawn Stone, Dusk Stone, etc)
 * Custom held items that prevent status conditions (based on unused game code)
 * More Berries (Liechi, Ganlon, Salac, Petaya, Apicot, Lansat)
 * Replace HM01 Cut with Machete item, and HM05 Flash with Bell Lantern item